N33rdZ/Blog/_posts/2020-09-15-ASCWG-Key-Validate.md

 At first the binary does some weird computations which turned out to be the stored hashes

-Then, We're asked to enter an 8 character long key
+Then, We're asked to enter a 40 character long key

 ![](https://raw.githubusercontent.com/N33rdZ/Blog/gh-pages/_posts/images/Key-Validate/input.png)